 A qualified injury attorney would make a claim for his or her client immediately and also investigate the availability of additional insurance, whether it be uninsured or underinsured coverage, umbrella coverage, or commercial or business coverage; further, the attorney would examine the possibility of other liable parties.
 For example, there could be a defective road design where the accident occurred or the vehicle could be a defective product.

 Any passengers of the teenager’s vehicle or other drivers or occupants of other vehicles who are injured need to seek medical attention immediately to avoid a gap between the time of the collision and the time of medical treatment.
 Such action would avoid a causation argument by the at-fault driver and his/her insurance company.
 Further, obtaining medical treatment creates a written record of the victim’s injuries and enables better valuation of the case.

 In sum, auto accidents involving teenage drivers are prevalent and often involve risky behaviors and catastrophic or fatal injuries.
 It is important that if you or a family member has been injured as a result of a teenage driver’s negligence, you obtain a qualified injury attorney.
-To speak to an attorney who will help you through the process of making a claim, call the Law Offices of Betty Nguyen Davis at 404-593-2620 for a free consultation.
+To speak to an attorney who will help you through the process of making a claim, call The Davis Injury Firm at 404-593-2620 for a consultation.